Best Dry Fruits for Breastfeeding Moms

 Calcium-rich dried fruits like figs, apricots, and dates also help with milk production.

-Dried Figs are rich in Iron, necessary for red blood cell production.
+Dried Figs are rich in Iron, which is necessary for red blood cell production.

-They also contain a good amount of calcium, magnesium, and potassium, which are all important for bone health & lactation to help milk production.
+They also contain calcium, magnesium, and potassium, crucial for bone health and lactation to help milk production.

 Dates Khajoor during Breastfeeding

-Dates Khajur are a good source of energy and help increase milk production.
+Dates Khajur are an excellent source of energy and help increase milk production.

 Dates Khajoor also contains Iron necessary for the baby's development.